VitaliiShkliarskyi/servlet-full-stack-web-app/README.md

 - ***Application context***: `"/"`
 10. Run project

-**Or you can leave all the settings unchanged and use the cloud database that is already connected and contains test data.
-The credentials are the same as described under the Amazon Web Services link**
+**Or you can leave all the settings unchanged and use the cloud database the following credentials:**
+- email: user1@gmail.com
+- password: 12345678

 ---